 Multiple Intelligences Activities:

-Code Cracker: Crack the code by finding out which letters replace the encrypted letters in the text given.
+Code Cracker: Crack the code by replacing the encrypted letters in the given text.
 There are lots of hints provided about code breaking techniques.

 Maths Analogies: Make more of analogies to help remember mathematical concepts.